-Some signs of it can be seen with a small lens that shows tiny broken vessels in the cuticle and hemorrhages along the edge or under the nail.
-Or on other parts of the skin, especially the legs, you see little red dots with black centers that occasionally cause a burning sensation.
-This small vessel vasculitis is not particularly threatening.
+Some signs of it can be seen externally with a small magnifying glass.
+It shows tiny broken vessels in the cuticle and hemorrhages along the edge or under the nail.
+Or on other parts of the skin, especially the legs, you see little red dots with black centers that occasionally cause a burning sensation (Figure 1).
+This small-vessel vasculitis is not particularly threatening.

-Again, an experienced physician can make the diagnosis at the bedside based on symptoms.
-Blood tests are useful for making the diagnosis.
-Sometimes a muscle biopsy or nerve conduction studies are done.
-These procedures provide information to confirm a diagnosis.
-The type also must be identified; it may be caused by infection, such as hepatitis B, or it may be polyarteritis nodosa alone, or it may be a complication of an autoimmune disease.
+Again, an experienced physician can make the diagnosis at the bedside based on symptoms alone.
+Blood tests are useful to confirm the diagnosis.
+Sometimes a muscle biopsy, nerve conduction study, or angiography is necessary to be sure.
+The reason for the vasculitis also must be identified: It may be caused by infection, such as hepatitis B or hepatitis C; it may be polyarteritis nodosa alone; or it may be a complication of an autoimmune disease.

 Medium-vessel vasculitis can be life-threatening because the blocked vessels going to the heart can cause a heart attack, or those going to the brain may cause a stroke.
 Survival depends on immediate recognition of the disease and immediate and vigorous treatment.
 When medium-vessel vasculitis occurs, treatment is not negotiable.
 High-dose steroids and cyclophosphamide, and some newer drugs like rituximab, are needed to reverse it as soon as possible.
 A number of even newer drugs are also being considered and/or used in patients with this type of vasculitis.